NasserAlsaedi/SOC-Labs/Phishing_Email_Investigation/README.md

 ## Summary

-In this lab, I investigated a phishing email campaign that resulted in malicious activity on a Windows endpoint.

-The investigation revealed a suspicious email attachment that led to the creation of a PowerShell script, access to a network share, and DNS-based data exfiltration activity using nslookup.
+This investigation was completed as part of a simulated SOC scenario using the TryHackMe SOC Simulator.
+I analyzed and correlated multiple security alerts involving a phishing email, PowerShell activity, network share access, and DNS-based exfiltration to determine the scope of the incident and reach a True Positive verdict.

 ## Tools Used